Our recruitment process

 We are thrilled you are thinking of joining our Trust and working in one of the most beautiful counties in the country.
-Our mission is to provide outstanding care for people in ways which matter to them so we are seeking outstanding people who share our Trust values of teamwork, integrity, respect and excellence.
+Our mission is to provide high quality, compassionate services and to nurture an environment where people can be at their best and we are seeking people who share our Trust values of teamwork, integrity, respect and excellence.

 If you would like more information on the role, please contact the recruiting manager as they will be more than happy to answer any questions.